-At the beginning of this message, I shared Chuck Swindoll's story of his experience at his friend's fireplace mantle, where he read the words, "If your heart is cold, my fire cannot warm it."
-Listen to what Swindoll did after he read that proverb (382-3), "I settled back down, stayed quiet, and mused over those thoughts.
-I even prayed as I stared into the fire: 'Lord, keep my heart warm.
+In his book, Seasons of Life, Chuck Swindoll records a prayer he prayed that we need to pray.
+Here it is: "Lord, keep my heart warm.
 Stop me when I rev my motor and get to moving too fast toward stuff I think will make my happy.
 Guard me from this stupid tendency to substitute things for You."

 Has your love for Christ gone cold?
 Have you forsaken your first love?

-A Needed Prayer: "Guard me from the tendency to substitute things for You."
+We need to be praying this prayer, brothers and sisters.
+"Oh Lord, guard me from the tendency to substitute things for You."

-Response Time:

-Let's sing songs of worship to Christ...
+Response Time: Let's sing songs of worship to Christ...